-- a) Lab instructors should explain software, Application software and System software and functionality - b) Lab instructors should explain the installation of MS-Windows and Unix/Linux operating systems. - c) Lab instructors should need to show through the video which shows the process of installation of Window and Unix/Linux operating systems.
+- a) Lab instructors should explain software, Application software and System software and functionality - b) Lab instructors should explain need to explain installation of MS-Windows and Unix/Linux operating systems. - c) Lab instructors should need to show through the video which shows the process of installation of Window and Unix/Linux operating systems.

-- a) Students must present a poster by describing various hardware compotes and software with applications. - b) Lab instructors should verify the work and follow it up with a Viva
+- 4. Student must present poster by describing various hardware compotes and software with applications. - 5.
+Lab instructors should verify the work and follow it up with a Viva

-- a) To create, save, open, edit, and manage documents. - b) To format the text including font selection, size, color, and text alignment. - c) To add and customize headers and footers, including page numbers and dates.
+- 9. To create, save, open, edit, and manage documents. - 10.
+To formatting the text including font selection, size, color, and text alignment. - 11.
+To add and customize headers and footers, including page numbers and dates.